Mihir18875/AreaCalculator.java/README.md

-The Shape Area Calculator is a Java-based console application that computes the area of various geometric shapes (e.g., circle, rectangle, triangle) and stores the calculation history in a MySQL database using JDBC.
+The Shape Area Calculator is a Java-based console application that computes the area of various geometric shapes (e.g., circle, rectangle, triangle, square) and stores the calculation history in a MySQL database using JDBC.
 The project follows MVC (Model-View-Controller) architecture, ensuring clean separation between UI, business logic, and database operations.
 ✨ Key Features
 ✅ Calculate Areas for multiple shapes (Circle, Rectangle, Triangle, Square, etc.)
 ✅ Database Integration (JDBC + MySQL) to save and retrieve calculation history